chain4travel/camino-docs/docs/about/camino-network-overview.md

 ### Compliance

-Camino’s subnet architecture makes regulatory compliance manageable.
+Camino Network’s subnet architecture makes regulatory compliance manageable.
 As mentioned above, a subnet may require validators to meet a set of requirements.

 Some examples of requirements include: